4Rooms/backend/doc/Login.md

     end
     deactivate Backend

-    Note left of Backend: Along with redirection<br />the backend sets the access<br />token in a cookie.
+    Note left of Backend: Along with redirection<br />the backend sets the access<br />token in a URL.

     Frontend ->> User: Show login result
     deactivate Backend